verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         * ``instance``: Models that sub-instances within a block (e.g. LUTs/BLEs) can be swapped to achieve a limited form of output pin logical equivalence.

             Like ``full``, this generates a single SRC rr-node shared by each output port pin.
-            However the router must take special care to ensure it does not make use of LUT/BLE outputs which are being used to route signals strictly within the current cluster (to do so would be illegal).
-            This is handled by special code in the router when this type of equivalence is specified.
+However, each net originating from this source can use only one output pin from the equivalence group.
+This can be useful in modeling more complex forms of equivalence in which you can swap which BLE implements which function to gain access to different inputs.

+            .. warn:: When using ``instance`` equivalence you must be careful to ensure output swapping would not make the cluster internal routing (previously computed by the clusterer) illegal; the tool does not update the cluster internal routing due to output pin swapping.

         **Default:** ``none``